imixs/imixs-workflow/src/site/markdown/modelling/activities.md

 ##Workflow Properties
 The Tab 'Workflow' contains Processing Information for an Event element.
-These information are evaluated by the Worklfow Engine while a WorkItem is processed
+These information are evaluated by the Workflow Engine while a WorkItem is processed

 <img src="../images/modelling/bpmn_screen_20.png" width="600px" />

 ###ID
 Every Workflow Event assigned to a Workflow Task has an unambiguously ID.
-The Event ID is used  by the Workfow Engine to identify the Event.
+The Event ID is used  by the Workflow Engine to identify the Event.

 ###Result